-In certain applications where set point value (SV) is more important than process value (PV) for the user, the parameter DISF (display format) then can be used to achieve this purpose.
-Press keys to enter setup menu several keys to enter setup menu , then press several times until appears on the display.
+In certain applications where set point value (SV) is more important than process value (PV) for the user, the parameter DISF ( display format ) then can be used to achieve this purpose.
+Press keys to enter setup menu several times until appears on the display.
 If you need the process value to be displayed, then select by using or key for DISF, If you need set point value instead of process value to be displayed, then select for DISF.
-Also refer to the flow chart in Section 1-5 to see the location of
+Also refer to the flow chart in Section 1-5 to see the location of has two values: